rust-embedded/discovery/src/01-background/README.md

 it would be harder to develop a program.

 The main reason is cost.
 A microcontroller is much cheaper than a general purpose computer.
-Not only the microcontroller is cheaper; it also requires much less external electrical components to operate.
+Not only the microcontroller is cheaper; it also requires many fewer external electrical components to operate.
 This makes Printed Circuit Boards (PCB) smaller and cheaper to design and manufacture.

 The other big reason is power consumption.
 A microcontroller consumes orders of magnitude less power